Azure/Spark-Operationalization-On-Azure/tutorials/cntk/realtime/image-classification/image_classification.md

 ## Provision a Data Science Virtual Machine

-To complete the AML CLI tutorials, you must provision a Microsoft Linux Data Science Virtual Machine (DSVM).
+To complete the AML CLI tutorials and walkthroughs, you must provision a Microsoft Linux Data Science Virtual Machine (DSVM).
 If you have not yet provisioned a DSVM, set the [tutorial setup](../../../tutorial_setup.md) document.

 ## About the model